mariodagot/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Create a pod that will be deployed to a Node that has the label 'accelerator=nvidia-tesla-p100'
+### Create a pod named 'cuda-test' that will be deployed to a Node that has the label 'accelerator=nvidia-tesla-p100'

 <details><summary>show</summary>
 <p>